-- If you arrange by activity now, change that and arrange by season or colour.
+- If you arrange by activity now, change that and arrange by season or color.

 How do you like to arrange your closet?
-Let us know in a comment below.
+What are the best ideas you’ve discovered on how to organize a closet?
+Let me know in a comment below.

 Want to get more articles from 40+style in your inbox, subscribe here.

 You can also connect with 40+style on Facebook, Instagram or Pinterest.

 Support 40+style by using the links in our articles to shop.
 As an associate for Amazon and many other brands, we receive a small commission (at no cost to you) on qualifying purchases which enables us to keep creating amazing free content for you.
 Thanks!

 Great ideas.
 I’m fortunate that I have a large walk-in closet so I hang everything.
 All pants including jeans on plastic skirt hangars.
 (All the same design).
 All tops including sweaters on velvet hangars.
 (All the same).
 By hanging everything it reduces the time spent pressing

 clothing.
 Hate wearing wrinkles.
 Tops are hung by sleeve length then sorted by color.
 All vacation/resort wear in a different closet.
 I also keep a list of what I wear on these trips so I can alternate outfits usually using a color theme.
 I keep accessories/underwear/jewelry in close proximity to dressing room to reduce time it takes to get dressed.
 I have a shoe closet where casual shoes are sorted by color.
 Heels are on separate shelves.